 I have included a video of me using the Bouncer Beer Filter at the end of this post so you can see how easy it is to use.

-… of course if you are using two filters (red & blue) like I did you would repeat that process.
+If you are using two filters (red & blue) like I did you would repeat that process.

-Is There a Down Side?
+Is There a Downside?

-… take the filter out and give it a quick rinse under the sink to get all the hop material out
+However if you did want to use the filter for these types of beers all you need to do is half way through transfering your beer turn off the spigot off, unscrew the base of the filter container, take the filter out and give it a quick rinse under the sink to get all the hop material out

 Watch The Bouncer In Action